gustavocorreiaof/BackEndAPI/README.md

 - ✅ JWT implementation for authentication
 - ✅ Publish Message on RabbitMQ
 - ✅ Microservice responsible for consuming messages and sending emails
-- 🛠️ Integration tests using NUnit
+- ✅ Integration tests using NUnit
-- [] Use UnityOfWork
 - [] Set culture according to the user's preferences
 - [] Swagger for API documentation
 - [] Migration to .NET 9.0